nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       A timer that causes a system reset if it is not poked periodically.

    West
-      A management system for multiple repositories used by Zephyr and the |NCS|.
+      A command-line tool providing a management system for multiple repositories, used by Zephyr and the |NCS|.
+      It is expandable, as you can write your own extension commands to add additional features.
       See :ref:`zephyr:west`.

    West manifest file